savchenko/windows10/README.md

 ```
 7. Configure minimal Windows Firewall (drop all incoming, allow core networking and other services to taste).
 8. `choco install miniwall` and configure per-application network access.
+9. Edit GPO before configuring BitLocker:
+   1. Enable "enhanced pin" - allows to use extended character set.
+   1. Enable PCR banks to taste.
+10. Use `manage-bde` to configure BitLocker and add/remove recovery agents.
+_Tip of the day:_ Add file protectors instead of the pre-generated numerical sequences.